Summary

 What authorises them to demand such a review?

 Nothing.
 You didn't agree to this.
 You didn't sign off on it.
-It's not within their contractual rights, nor is it a contractual obligation of yours.
+It's not within their contractual rights, nor is it your contractual obligation.

 It's essential to understand that this review is entirely voluntary.